-Here are some more verbatim extracts from my diary for the following few days.
+Here are some more verbatim extracts from my diary for the first few days of 1955.
 As before, comments and additions to my original text are in italics.

 Sunday 2nd January 1955.
 Breakfast at 8am was the same as usual.
 Every breakfast I have had on this camp so far has consisted of Corn Flakes or Weetabix followed by either egg and beans, or egg and bacon, with toast.
 Why we have to have egg each time I don't know.
 Having finished my meal I went into the Quiet Room and read the two English language papers, the Sunday Times of Ceylon and the Ceylon Observer.
 At the same time I listened to the National Service of Radio Ceylon.
-They were all record programmes and it seems a waste of time to me to bother having separate programmes - they might just as well play two or three hours of gramophone records and give a time check every now and then.
-As it is I heard 'Music Bright and Gay', 'Favourites of Today', 'La Scala Memories', and 'The Sunday Prom'.
-However, they played some very good music but it annoyed me to have to wait for them to turn the record over in the middle of an overture, etc.
+(See my diary extract below)

 This was Elephant Rock at the furthest end of Mount Lavinia beach.
 I have had several emails from Sri Lankans in recent years to tell me that this popular tourist object is no longer there but no-one seems to know what happened to it.